CardSorting/DreamBeeSQL/changelog/implementation-strategy/README.md

 ## Overview

-This directory contains the consolidated, coherent implementation strategy for NOORMME - a batteries-included framework for Next.js that eliminates setup friction through proven patterns and existing tools.
+This directory contains the consolidated, coherent implementation strategy for NOORMME - a Next.js-native development toolkit that applies proven organizational strategies from Django, Laravel, and Rails while remaining framework-agnostic and leveraging Next.js's native patterns.

 ## Strategy Documents